crystallabs/tput.cr/README.md

 tput.cr
 tput.lf
-tput.echo "Press any keys; q to exit."
+tput.echo "Press keys to see their inspected value; press q to exit." tput.cr tput.lf

-# Listen for keypresses:
+# Listen for keypresses
 tput.listen do |char, key, sequence|
-  # Char is a single typed character, or the first character
+  # `char` is a single typed character, or the first character
   # of a sequence which led to a particular key.

-  # Key is a keyboard key, if any.
+  # `key` is a keyboard key, if any.
 Ordinary characters like
   # 'a' or '1' don't have a representation as Key.
 Special
   # keys like Enter, F1, Esc etc. do.